valerieedelafuente/Classifying-Depression-Among-University-Students-with-Logistic-Regression/README.md

 ## Overview

-This repository is a fork of a group project I took part in for **PSTAT 100: Data Science Concepts and Analysis** at UC Santa Barbara.
+This repository is a fork of a group project I took part in for the **PSTAT 100: Data Science Concepts and Analysis** course at UC Santa Barbara.
 The main goal is to use **logistic regression** to identify and evaluate key predictors of depression among university students using a dataset obtained from OpenML.

 We investigated how factors like **dietary habits**, **sleep duration**, and **general life stressors** (academic, work-related, financial) influence the likelihood of depression.
 The analysis is driven by hypothesis testing and supported by robust statistical modeling.